SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/index.rst

 The runs use as-recent-as-available
 (typically previous day)
-forcing data for the western boundary sea surface height and the Fraser River flow, and atmospheric forcing from the four-times daily produced forecast results from the Environment Canada GEM 2.5km resolution model.
+forcing data for the western boundary sea surface height and the Fraser River flow, and atmospheric forcing from the four-times-daily produced forecast results from the Environment Canada High Resolution Deterministic Prediction System (HRDPS) operational GEM 2.5km resolution model.

 The runs are automated using an asynchronous, message-based architecture that: